VenkatRajaIyer/A-new-langauge-for-Parallel-Programming/README.md

 Eclipse Setup Instructions are shown below: To https://github.com/antlr4ide/antlr4ide

 Steps to run the project using the command line terminal:

-l.
-Download the Parallelo jar and the shell script
+1. Download the Parallelo jar and the shell script
-l.
-Add the path to the shell script
+2. Add the path to the shell script
-l.
-Copy the jar file to bin directory
+3. Copy the jar file to bin directory